 CLTR1500: Backgrounds of Chinese Culture CLTR1506: Introduction to Chinese Popular Culture HIST2243: American Images of China HIST2313: Gender and Revolution in Russia and China HIST2350: Modern China HIST2397: Africa in the Twentieth Century LPSC2302: Global Human Rights: A Social and Economic Perspective POLS3405: International Political Economy POLS3407: International Organizations POLS3487: Politics of Developing Nations RELS2394: Chinese Buddhism RELS3398: Religion and Culture in Indian Cinema SOCL2288: The Sociology of Globalization

-To declare a minor in Business, please visit the following link and submit the form to 250 Dodge Hall.
+To declare a minor in emerging markets, please click on the link below and submit the form to 250 Dodge Hall.